Peter Ladner: Sister's death

-On April 3, 2009, Peter Ladner's sister, Wendy Ladner-Beaudry, was found dead in Pacific Spirit Park, "the victim of an apparent random attack."
-Wendy was the co-chair of the BC Games Society and "past board member of Sports BC and chair of the KidSport Fund, a national charity set up to help low-income families participate in sport."
+On April 3, 2009, Ladner's sister, Wendy Ladner-Beaudry, was found dead in Pacific Spirit Park at age 53, described as "the victim of an apparent random attack."
+She was the co-chair of the BC Games Society, a former board member of Sports BC, and the former chair of the KidSport Fund, a charity that was established "to help low-income families participate in sport."

-John Furlong (VANOC CEO) had become a close friend to Wendy and reserved a spot in the 2010 Olympics Torch Relay for the Ladner-Beaudry family.
+John Furlong, chief executive officer of the Vancouver Organizing Committee for the 2010 Olympic and Paralympic Winter Games (VANOC), was a personal friend of Ladner-Beaudry and reserved a place in the 2010 Olympics torch relay for her family.

-Peter Ladner stated that, despite the tragedy of his sister's murder, Vancouver remains a safe city to live in.
-In a public statement, Ladner stressed that: "Our family, all of us, pledge to work diligently with the police, the neighbours and the wider community to bring this killer to justice and establish the safety of our entire community."
+Ladner stated that, despite his sister's murder, he wished for Vancouver to be seen as a safe city.
+In a public statement, he said: "Our family, all of us, pledge to work diligently with the police, the neighbours and the wider community to bring this killer to justice and establish the safety of our entire community."

+In April 2026, the Royal Canadian Mounted Police in British Columbia appealed to the public for any information regarding the case, which remained unsolved.